digitalnaiveDE/virtual-device-example/README.md

 That command will run all yml files that are contained within that directory.

 That's it!
 Now just wait, and your tests will run.
-The results will be shown in the console, as well as summarized in the HTML report at: `<PROJECT_DIR>/test-report.html`
+The results will be shown in the console.

 ## More Info and Docs
 See the full docs for the test scripts [here](https://read.bespoken.io/end-to-end/getting-started/).